A flexible control function approach for survival data subject to different types of censoring: The model

-where $(\epsilon_T,\epsilon_C)$ are unobserved error terms, $\Lambda_{\theta}(\cdot)$ is a power transformation known up to $\theta$, such that $\theta_1$ is allowed to be different from $\theta_2$, and $V$ an unobserved confounder of $Z$.
-Since $V$ is not observed, we use an instrumental variable $\tilde{W}$ that is sufficiently dependent on $Z$ (conditionally on $X$) to be able to identify the causal effect of interest $\alpha_T$.
-More precisely, we let $V=g_\gamma(Z,W)$, with $W=(X^{\top},\Tilde{W})$, for which the control function $g$ is known up to the parameter $\gamma$.
+where $(\epsilon_1, \ldots, \epsilon_K)$ are unobserved error terms, $\Lambda_{\theta_k}(\cdot)$ is a power transformation known up to $\theta_k$, such that $(\theta_1,\dots\theta_K)$ are all allowed to be different from each other, and $V$ is an unobserved confounder of $Z$.
+Since $V$ is not observed, we use an instrumental variable $\tilde{W}$ that is sufficiently dependent on $Z$ (conditionally on $X$) to be able to identify the causal effect of interest $\alpha_{k}$.
+More precisely, we let $V=g_\gamma(W,Z)$, with $W=(X^{\top},\Tilde{W})$, for which the control function $g$ is known up to the parameter $\gamma$.
 Note that this control function follows from the reduced form, which is specified by the analyst.
 A simple example can be given by

 when $Z$ is continuous and linearly related to $W$, that is, Another, more involved, example of a control function is